Jobs

 Retrieve job runs

-To get a job run with an identifier, use dr.registry.JobRun.get, as in the following example:
+To get a job run with an identifier, use dr.registry.JobRun.get,:

 import datarobot as dr